-Finally, we also must consider that the impacting ions remain implanted in the water-ice.
-Energetic sulphur ions implanted in 80 K water-ice form hydrated sulphuric acid (H2SO4) at a high yield of $0.65 \pm 0.1$ molecules/ion under laboratory conditions (Strazzulla et al., 2007).
-The total flux of $10^6$ cm-2 s-1 sulphur ions (see Fig. 15.5) thus results in the production rate of roughly $10^6$ H2SO4 molecules cm-2 s-1 in the polar regions on Ganymede.
-As a result, the distribution of sulphur-bearing species on Ganymede's surface reflects the availability of Jovian sulphur ions and water-ice (see Section 15.4.2).
+Finally, we also must consider that the impacting ions remain implanted in the water ice.
+Energetic sulphur ions implanted in 80 K water ice form hydrated sulphuric acid H2SO4 at a high yield of 0.65 ± 0.1 molecules/ion under laboratory conditions (Strazzulla et al., 2007).
+The total flux of 106 cm-2 s-1 sulphur ions (see Fig. 5) thus results in the production rate of roughly 106 H2SO4 molecules cm-2 s-1 in the polar regions on Ganymede.
+As a result, the distribution of sulphur-bearing species on Ganymede's surface reflects the availability of Jovian sulphur ions and water ice (see Section 4.2).

-15.3.2.2 Irradiation of Non-watery Species
+3.2.2.
+Irradiation of Non-watery Species

-Both the chemical composition of the non-icy compounds (hydrated sulphuric acids, salts, silicates, etc.) and the interaction of these chemical compounds with energetic electrons and ions is far less well known than for water-ice targets.
+485 Both the chemical composition of the non-icy compounds (hydrated sulphuric acids, salts, silicates, etc.) and the interaction of these chemical compounds with energetic electrons and ions is far less well known than for water ice targets.

-The chemical reaction pathways and subsequent release processes of irradiated sulphuric acid or other sulphur-bearing compounds in water-ice have been investigated by Carlson et al. (1999, 2002), Moore et al. (2007), Loeffler et al. (2011), and Loeffler and Hudson (2012).
-In principle, ions and UV photons can decompose $H_2SO_4$ in the uppermost layer, but the high radiation stability of hydrated H2SO4 at temperatures $\simeq 100$ K or higher means H2SO4 hydrates are more abundant than SO2 and polymerized sulphur (Carlson et al., 1999; Loeffler and Hudson, 2012).
-Loeffler et al. (2011) observed for the 120-130 K temperature range that the ices become more stable with increasing hydration state of the sulphuric acid, which suggests that hydrates such as hemihexahydrate $(H_2SO_46.5H_2O)$ and octahydrate $(H_2SO_48H_2O)$ are stable on geological timescales.
-For the irradiation of heavily hydrated sulphuric acid on Ganymede's surface at temperatures of 100-150 K (see Section 15.2.2), we thus can assume that any potential new sulphur-bearing radiolysis product recombines to H2SO4\8H2O or a similar hydrate and remains stable on geological timescales.
-The chemical composition of ejecta from irradiated hydrated sulphuric acid is unknown: based on ion sputtering experiments of H2O ice, most ejecta should be entire H2SO4 molecules.
-However, ion irradiation of H2SO4 ices by MeV ions is able to produce also the radiolysis products SO2, H2O, S2O3, and H3O, judging from reflectance spectra of the irradiated ice (Loeffler et al., 2011).
-If we assume that hydrated $H_2SO_4$ qualitatively behaves like $H_2O$ ice (both are isolating condensed gases) upon irradiation, the ratio of ejected radiolyzed products to parent molecule abundances should follow Fig. 15.8 for water-ice: a large fraction ( $\leq$ 90 per cent) of sputtered H2SO4 molecules would be ejected as H2SO4, and only the remaining 10 per cent would leave the ice as a combination of, for example, $SO_2 + H_2O + \frac{1}{2}O_2$ , but the relative abundance among alternative pathways remains unknown.
-Not even the sputtering yield of H2SO4, unhydrated or hydrated, has ever been determined in laboratory experiments to our knowledge.
+The chemical reaction pathways and subsequent release processes of irradiated sulphuric acid or other sulphur-bearing compounds in water ice have been investigated by Carlson et al. (1999, 2002); Moore et al. (2007); Loeffler et al. (2011); Loeffler and Hudson (2012).
+In principle, ions and UV photons can decompose H_2SO_4 in the uppermost layer, but the high radiation stability of hydrated H_2SO_4 at temperatures $\simeq 100$ K or higher means H_2SO_4 hydrates are more abundant than SO_2 and polymerized sulphur (Carlson et al., 1999; Loeffler and Hudson, 2012).
+Loeffler et al. (2011) observed for the 120-130 K temperature range that the ices become more stable with increasing hydration state of the sulphuric acid, which suggests that hydrates such as hemihexa-hydrate (H2SO46.5H2O) and octahydrate (H2SO48H2O) are stable on geological timescales.
+For the irradiation of heavily hydrated sulphuric acid on Ganymede's surface at temperatures 100-150 K (see Section 2.2), we thus can assume that any potential new sulphur-bearing radiolysis product recombines to $H_2SO_48H_2O$ or a similar hydrate and remains stable on geological timescales.
+The chemical composition of ejecta from irradiated hydrated sulphuric acid is unknown: 505 Based on ion sputtering experiments of H_2O ice, most ejecta should be entire H_2SO_4 molecules.
+However, ion irradiation of H_2SO_4 ices by MeV ions is able to produce also the radiolysis products SO_2 , H_2O , S_2O_3 and H_3O judging from reflectance spectra of the irradiated ice (Loeffler et al., 2011).
+If we assume that hydrated H_2SO_4 qualitatively behaves like H_2O ice (both are 510 isolating condensed gases) upon irradiation, the ratio of ejected radiolyzed products to parent molecule abundances should follow Fig. 8 for water ice: A large fraction ($\leq 90\%$) of sputtered H2SO4 molecules would be ejected as H_2SO_4 , and only the remaining 10% would leave the ice as a combination of, e.g., $SO_2 + H_2O + \frac{1}{2}O_2$ but the relative abundance among alternative 515 pathways remains unknown.
+Not even the sputtering yield of H_2SO_4 , unhydrated or hydrated, has ever been determined in laboratory experiments to our knowledge.